codio/chef-mongodb-mms-agent/README.md

 ### backup

-Installs and configures the MMS backup agent.
+Installs and configures the MMS backup agent v20131118.0.

 #### Attributes